MaedahBatool/pudl/README.md

 <details>
  <summary><strong> STEP #0</strong> — Don't have <code>Node.js</code> + <code>npm</code> installed?
 Read this.
 (CLICK TO EXPAND!)</summary>

-In case you are an absolute beginner to the world of `Node.js`, JavaScript, and `npm` packages — all you need to do is go to the Node's site [download + install](https://nodejs.org/en/download/) Node on your system.
+In case you are an absolute beginner to the world of `Node.js`, `JavaScript`, and `npm` packages — all you need to do is go to the Node's site [download + install](https://nodejs.org/en/download/) Node on your system.
 This will install both `Node.js` and `npm`, i.e., node package manager — the command line interface of Node.js.

 You can verify the install by opening your terminal app and typing...